 The Child Care Funding Formula follows a benchmark-based model.
-In a benchmarkbased model, allocations for a funding formula's components are based on, for example, a "dollar per child" value determined by the ministry.
+In a benchmark-based model, allocations for a funding formula's components are based on, for example, a "dollar per child" value determined by the ministry.
 If demographic changes create a pressure on the ministry's child care budget, the benchmarks may decrease (as the formula is not an open-ended entitlement).

-The benchmarks utilized in the calculation of the 2022 allocations are listed in the sections below.
+The benchmarks utilized in the calculation of the 2023 allocations are listed in the sections below.

-Updates to the 2022 Child Care Funding Formula
+Updates to the 2023 Child Care Funding Formula

-As the child care and early years sector continues to recover from the COVID-19 pandemic, in order to continue providing stability to the sector, the funding methodology and associated data elements has been kept consistent for 2022.
-This approach aligns with feedback received from the sector.
+As the child care and early years sector continues to stabilize, the funding methodology and associated data elements has been kept consistent for 2023.
+This aligns with feedback received from the sector and the need for stability during this transitional period as the sector focuses on implementing CWELCC.